brianguenter/Julia-Programming-Workflow/Workflow.md

 end #module
 ```

 Now open a Julia REPL in VSCode.
 Open the command pallette (ctrl-shift-p) and type `Julia: Start REPL`.
 In the REPL type `]` to enter package manager mode.
 Type `add Plots` and hit enter.
-The package manager will download the `Plots` package from the Julia registry so your program will be able to find it when you execute the first_plot program.
+The package manager will download the `Plots` package from the Julia registry so your program will be able to find it when you execute the first_plot function.

 Exit package manager mode by typing backspace and then type `using Package1`.
 After your package loads type `first_plot()`.
 This should display a simple plot on a plot window in VSCode.